By Norman Bordadora

 The CARHRIHL also adopts provisions on generally accepted principles and standards of international humanitarian law.

 The agreement also states the formation of the Joint Monitoring Committee (JMC) that shall monitor the implementation of the CARHRIHL.
 The JMC was formed only in April 2004 and has not reconvened since then.
 Complaints have been filed against each party since then but the GPH has refused to reconvene the JMC to discuss alleged violations of both parties of the CARHRIHL.
+After the ouster of President Joseph Estrada in 2001, the GPH under Arroyo resumed formal peace talks with the NDFP in April that same year.

 The September 11, 2001, terrorist attacks in the United States had an impact on the peace talks.
 As part of its supposed global war on terror, the United States State Department designated in August 2002 the CPP, the NPA and Jose Maria Sison, who serves as chief political consultant of the NDFP in the negotiations, as terrorists or terrorist organizations.
 The Council of the European Union and other states followed suit.
 Then Foreign Affairs Secretary Blas F. Ople admitted that a “special team” that he headed campaigned for the inclusion of CPP, NPA and Sison in the terror lists of the European member states.